Wairuna Homestead: Description

 Wairuna Station, located 117 km south of Mount Garnet on Wairuna Road, is a 76,500 hectare property at the head of the Burdekin River adjoining the Girringun National Park.
 Eighteen kilometres from the north-western boundary of the Station, the approach through the scrub opens to provide a long view of the picturesque setting of Wairuna Homestead atop a knoll surrounded by lagoons and wetlands.

 Wairuna homestead comprises the 1940 residence with attached early kitchen/store, a cottage of early construction and the 3-car garage/workshop oriented to overlook the approach from the north.
-Other ancillary structures located in close proximity to the south and east include: two barracks buildings; an amenities block; butchering hut; machinery shed; wash house/accommodation/generator shed and the remnants of a tank stand and oil shed and garden structures.
+Other ancillary structures located close to the south and east include: two barracks buildings; an amenities block; butchering hut; machinery shed; wash house/accommodation/generator shed and the remnants of a tank stand and oil shed and garden structures.
 The former stockman's house is located on another knoll to the south with the remains of the former stables, pig pen and other yards contained in the gully between.
 Remnants of the Aboriginal campsite are located on the flats about 200 m south of the former stockman's house.

 The 1940 residence is a robust single storey timber-framed building clad in chamferboards.
 Standing on a red-coloured concrete slab on fill it is covered by a low-pitched hipped corrugated sheet roof with half round ridge tiles and quad gutters, all of asbestos cement.
 Verandahs located on the north and east sides are supported on pairs of 150 mm square posts finished with skirtings and capitals on capped concrete upstands.
 Along the verandahs, projecting porches with gabled hips distinguish the entrances when viewed from the main garden and driveway.
 The verandah walls and interior partition walls have exposed frames lined with vertical v-jointed tongue and groove boards and ceilings are lined with asbestos cement sheeting finished with timber cover battens.

 The 1940 residence comprises six rooms with the former lounge and dining room to the east separated from four former bedrooms to the west by a central hall and lobby running from the front door to the kitchen at the rear.
 The lounge and dining room share a large double- sided fireplace of face-brick.
 Two of the former bedrooms retain built-in wardrobes, drawers and shelving.
 The walls throughout the house and onto the verandahs have a single lining of vertical v-jointed tongue and groove boards with ceilings lined in asbestos cement sheeting and finished with timber cover battens.